theforeman/foreman-installer/README.md

 # More info

-See http://theforeman.org or at #theforeman irc channel
+See http://theforeman.org or at #theforeman irc channel on freenode

-Copyright (c) 2010-2011 Ohad Levy
+Copyright (c) 2010-2012 Ohad Levy

 This program and entire repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by